paweljarosz/defarc/README.md

 	defarc.select_board_by_id("proper-id") -- will select and save inside DefArc module a board data for given id
 ```

-### .select_board_by_name(board_name)
+### select_board_by_name(board_name)
 Selects and saves a table with board data inside DefArc module.
 One need to provide a proper board name, otherwise it will save nil.

 * **PARAMETER:** `board_name` (string) - a name of a board from Arcweave JSON